dotlang/language/README.md

 - You cannot have `func(x, implicit y)` and `func(x)`
 - `ref` cannot be combined with `implicit`.
 - implicit arguments must be at the end of function arguments.
+- You can define and implement a protocol for a type outside your codebase, that's why you dont need to specify which protocols are implemented by a type upon declaration.

 ## Operators
 - Conditional: `and or not == != >= <=`